 8 - Tie a figure 8 at the master point if you have enough cord to do it

 Many people tie an overhand knot at the master point, but a figure 8 is better, if you have the rope for it.
 Reason?
 The figure 8 absorbs more fall force than an overhand, and thus transmits less of that force to the gear.

-9 - Clip the belay biner into the cord before you tie the master point knot.
+9 - Clip the belay carabiner into the cord before you tie the master point knot.

-The biner gives you a sort of handle and keeps the cord loops tidy when you tie the knot.
+The carabiner gives you a sort of handle and keeps the cord loops tidy when you tie the knot.